-TIP Remind yourself on a regular basis, that purchasing a home can often

-	be the largest financial decision you will make in your life and it

-	would be foolish to rush it and get it wrong.
+TIP Remind yourself regularly that purchasing a home can often be the largest financial decision you will make, and it would be foolish to rush it and get it wrong.

-	Before making an offer, you may consider asking the agents some
+Before making an offer, you may consider asking the agents some questions.

-	questions.

 How Long Has the Property Been on the Market?